julsebeng/notes/git-notes/git-notes.md

     - `--since` and `--until` both take date formats and limit the output based on them. `--since=2.weeks`, `--until=2008-1-1`, etc are some of the valid options.
     - The `-S <string>` flag finds commits that added or removed occurances of said string and displays only those.
+    - The `--decorate` flag will show what commit branches are currently pointing to.
     - A path can be passed to log command as well, which will only show changes made to that specific file or files within that directory.
 ### Undoing Things
 - If you commit files to early, and there are additional changes that you would like to include in your commit, stage those files and